-This easy air fryer recipe lets you have perfect burgers year-round without having to fire up the grill!
-Round out the meal with some crispy homemade baked french fries or a classic macaroni salad.
+Year round grilling – This easy air fryer recipe lets you have perfect air fryer hamburgers year-round without having to fire up the grill!

 Ingredients for Juicy Air Fryer Hamburgers